guineveresaenger/chart-technical-on-boarding/README.md

 Again, wait a few minutes for the pod to be ready. `kubectl get pods` will show readiness status.
 9. Go to http://`<your_DNS_name>` and follow the steps to create a new project.
 Each user visiting this site will be able to create their very own project board on your onboarding repo.

+#### Custom task board

 *Note*: This chart currently deploys a very specific container image, hosted by Samsung CNCT.
 It has several tracks designed for learning about Kubernetes, Kubernetes app development, and cluster operation.
-Should you wish to change those tracks or introduce your own, you will need to modify our [base container](https://github.com/samsung-cnct/container-technical-on-boarding) accordingly (instructions coming soon).
+Should you wish to change those tracks or introduce your own, you will need to modify our [base container](https://github.com/samsung-cnct/container-technical-on-boarding) accordingly:
+1. Follow [instructions](https://github.com/samsung-cnct/container-technical-on-boarding/README.md#modifying-task-lists) to create and host a custom container image.
+2. In `technical-on-boarding/values.yaml`, change the `image` field to the address of that image in your container registry.
+Change the `tag` field if applicable.
+Follow the [above steps](#setup-and-deploy-your-chart) as before.

 ## Configuration